BU-CLOUD-S20/Cloud-native-deployments-of-bare-metal-high-performance-AI-workflows/REPORT.md

 ### 6. Lessons Learned </h2>
 1. We should ask for mentors' help as soon as possible instead of trying debugging the issue by ourselves so that we may not stuck into one problem for a long time.
-2. We should make an emergency alternate plan to make sure what we can at least achieve before each sprint started (based on Covid-19 situation), so we can handle the situation which may delay our progress.
+2. We should make an alternate plan to make sure what we can at least achieve before each sprint started (based on Covid-19 situation), so we can handle the situation which may delay our progress.
 3. We should set up a weekly group time for working together, which is more efficiently integrating our work (we actually start this after sprint 3).